Azure/Azure-Sentinel/DataConnectors/Palo Alto Networks/readme.md

-# Configuration of Palo Alto Networks NGFW CEF events as output
+# Steps to configure Palo Alto Networks NGFW for sending CEF events.

 Perform the following steps to configure the Palo Alto Networks firewall for CEF-formatted Syslog events.
 The PAN-OS Administrator’s Guide provides additional information about Syslog configuration.
 Please refer to the [latest PAN-OS Administrator’s Guide](https://docs.paloaltonetworks.com/pan-os/10-0/pan-os-admin) to ensure that you have configured log forwarding correctly for all the log types that you would like to forward to Sentinel platform.